samus-io/tablab-steps/steps/3Ib7LnmLPy4eeZD8KTk7ZBo9Zp6SBSdDC6Q/en/README.md

 # Enforcing file upload limits using Express in Node.js

-* Restricting file size, the total uploads a user can perform, the frequency of uploads within a specific period by a user, and also the download request rates are important security considerations for applications offering file upload and download features.
+* Restricting file size, the total uploads a user can perform, and the upload and download request rates are important security considerations for applications offering file upload and download features.
 * Below there are a few examples of how to implement these limits in a Node.js application using the `express` framework, `multer` middleware for handling file uploads and `express-rate-limit` package for basic upload/download rate limiting.

 ## Limiting file size